 Prior to working in the Australian cinema industry, Dominique studied Geopolitics, International Relations and Contemporary History at the Sorbonne in Paris and in Montpellier, where he researched the geopolitical consequences of the Kosovo War for his Master’s thesis and later took on studying the Rwandan Genocide.

 Thereafter, Dominique took his skills to China where he spent a year teaching at Xiaogan University before finding his way to Sydney Australia.
 He strongly believes in the inherent value of the arts in society, and in his current writing seeks to rethink the way history is taught, understood and remembered, by exposing the erasure and invisibility in western culture and in the definitions of national identities.
-Today, he holds special interest in showcasing a greater range of international cinema rarely seen on the big screen and brings his talents to the Exhibition subcommittee.
+Today, he holds special interest in showcasing a greater range of international cinema rarely seen on the big screen.

 Izabella is a writer, researcher, activist and multicultural youth policy specialist focussing on building up culturally supportive spaces.
 Izabella's work and research is interested in how migrant settler communities can aid in decolonisation projects by building an understanding of and solidarity with First Nations communities.
 Izabella is currently completing her Masters of Research thesis Amplifying the Third Space; Exploring the Art and Knowledge Production of Refugee Women Living in Australia at the University of Sydney.
 Izabella's work has featured in The Guardian, Overland, The ABC and Eureka Street Most recently Izabella collaborated with anonymous artists and Refugee Art Project to create "Take it easy" which was on exhibition at Documenta15.